 Are you tired of giving up chocolate for Lent?
-Then here are some other creative ideas on what you can do for your Lenten commitment.
+Then here are some other creative ideas on what you can do for Lent 2024.

 To be clear, this is not a list of things to do instead of fasting and sacrificing during Lent.
 I’m always on guard for talk that sounds like, “I’m not doing a regular Lent, I’m doing a cool Lent.”
 Fasting and sacrifice are essential practices modeled and endorsed by Christ himself and are among the main actions that the Church calls us to during the Lenten season.
 (No pain, no gain.
 No cross, no crown.)